vchu22/vchu22/README.md

 ### <div align="center">Hi 👋 I'm Vanessa, a software engineer passionate about building interesting things using my skills in web dev, mobile dev, and game/XR dev.</div>

 - 🤓 I'm proficient in web development using **React.js/Node.js/PostgreSQL** but also have experience in game and XR development using **Unity/C#/Blender**.
-I also have taken a course in Android development using **Kotlin**.
+I also have taken a course in Android development using **Kotlin** and am taking a data science fellowship.

 - 🧑‍💻💼 Looking for an entry-level software engineering role where I can learn and grow, preferably in **Web Development**.